boyanfan/dream-engine/docs/ResourceManager.md

 Mix_Chunk* getAudio(const std::string& audioName) const;
 ```

-Retrieves a loaded audio chunk from the audio pool.
+Retrieve a loaded audio chunk from the audio pool.

 **Parameters**
 - audioName: The base filename of the audio, without the extension.